ShlomoLibo/Pluralistic-Inpainting/README.md

 # Virtual Glasses Try-On

+## Content Transfer and Image Completion to Achieve Virtual Glasses Try-On  ##
 The task of virtual glasses try-on, that is, replacing the glasses in an image, consists of removing the glasses feature from an image and transferring new glasses to it.
 This repository holds an implemantation for a system used for this task.
 <br>